Gorillaz Logo

 Gorillaz Logo History

 Of course, the manner and atmosphere borrowed from the rejected comic are reflected in Gorillaz’s emblem.
 Its DNA is a mixture of many styles.
 However, the prevailing feature is its dissimilarity to any other signs.
 The logo is characterized by blurriness, streaks, aesthetic incompleteness, negligence, and varying letter sizes.
-However, there are also strict versions with geometrically accurate glyphs and even lines – as, for example, on the 2005 album cover.
-The band uses one general emblem, but each collection also has its own individual symbol.
+However, there are also strict versions with geometrically accurate glyphs and lines, as on the 2005 album cover.
+The band uses a single general emblem, but each collection also has its own symbol.

 What is Gorillaz?